 And what's the deal with THX, Dolby Surround Sound, DTS, Ultra-Stereo and all those other fancy terms?
 THX is a standard developed by George Lucas to ensure that how a film sounds in the studio is how it'll sound in the theater.
 Both soundstages and theaters can be THX certified.
 The rest are technologies for encoding a film's final audio, and each requires the purchase of a special license.
 Different encoding technologies allow for more surround sound channels and apply to either optical or digital soundtracks (for more details, check out How Movie Sound Works).

-For more information on audio post production and related topics, check out the links on the next page.
+For more information on audio post production and related topics, check out the links below.